staretgicclfdark/strategic_rep/README.md

     python strategic_main_run.py --full_info_exp
 <img alt="full" src="./images/Hardt_full.png" width="500" height="300"/>

-**2) Movements in the dark experiment.** That means Contestants don't know the classifier.
+**2) Movements in the dark experiment**.
+That means Contestants don't know the classifier.
 In this experiment you can see how the number of sample Contestant learns from, influences Hardt's model and svm model results.
 **Note: for running this experiment you should run first experiment number 1 with the same e and c parameters** At the end of this experiment you can find the output files at: